superidol1890/Among-Us-Mod-Pack/README.md

 THIS MOD ONLY SUPPORTS AMONG US VERSIONS AFTER v2024.6.18

-There are also other versions of this such as Among Us Mod Pack Freeplay and Among Us Mod Pack Host Only
+There are also other versions of this such as Among Us Mod Pack Freeplay